“T-bone” accidents, also known as side-impact collisions or broadside crashes, are among the most dangerous types of vehicle accidents.

 The devastating consequences of T-bone accidents highlight the importance of determining fault and holding negligent drivers accountable.

-Below, we’ll discuss how fault is determined in T-bone accidents, New York’s no-fault insurance system, New York’s comparative negligence rule, and how a car accident lawyer can help if you or a loved one has been injured in a side-impact collision.
+Below, we'll discuss how fault is determined in T-bone accidents, New York's no-fault insurance system, New York’s comparative negligence rule, and how a personal injury lawyer can help if you were been injured in a side-impact collision.

 What Causes T-Bone Accidents?